angus-mackenzie/ASD-Notes/ASD05.md

 ### Backlog
 * If the team feels unable to complete all the committed Product Backlog
     * Can consult with the Product Owner on which items to remove
-        * If so many items require removal that the Sprint has lost its value, the ScrumMaster can terminate the Sprint, as previously sated.
+        * If so many items require removal that the Sprint has lost its value, the ScrumMaster can terminate the Sprint, as previously stated
 * If the Team determines that it can address more product Backlog
     * Can consult the Product Owner on which additional items to be added
 ### Non-viable
 * If the sprint proves not to be viable, the SM can terminate the Sprint and initiate a new S planning meeting
-    * The SM can make this change if requested by the Team or Product Owner.
+    * The SM can make this change if requested by the Team or Product Owner
-    * THe Sprint can prove to be not viable:
+    * The Sprint can prove to be not viable:
         * If the tech proves unworkable
         * If the business conditions change so that the Sprint will not be of value to the business
         * If the team is interfered with during the Sprint by anyone outside the team